Senate (Netherlands): History

 The first constitution of the modern Netherlands, passed in 1814, re-established a unicameral States General.
 As it became clear that the former Southern Netherlands would be added to the new United Kingdom of the Netherlands, a newly instituted constitutional commission was tasked with drafting a new constitution.
 The southern members of the constitutional commission pressed for a bicameral system because of the conviction that their nobility should be given a place in the legislature.
 While the northern members were not enthusiastic about the proposal, they agreed under the condition that nobility would not be a requirement for membership.
 The new constitution, which came into effect on 24 August 1815, thus provided for a Senate consisting of forty to sixty members appointed by the king for life.
 The list of the first appointees was published on 16 September 1815 and the newly appointed chamber was first assembled on 21 September 1815 in Brussels in a joint assembly with the House of Representatives.
 In its early years, the Senate functioned as a bulwark of the Crown (the king and his ministers).
 Its members, appointed by the king from among the "most significant of the country", were mostly confidants of the king who were often called upon to veto bills that displeased him.
 Such bills were usually private members' bills from the House of Representatives.
 The Senate remained in existence after the independence of Belgium in 1830, although its membership was halved to no fewer than twenty and no more than thirty members.

-Much changed in the political sphere as a result of the Constitutional Reform of 1848, which introduced direct elections for the House of Representatives, which until then had been elected by the States-Provincial.
+Much changed in the political sphere as a result of the Constitutional Reform of 1848, which introduced direct elections for the House of Representatives, which until then had been elected by provincial councils.
 The constitutional commission, under the chairmanship of Johan Rudolph Thorbecke, intended for the Senate to be directly elected as well, but the predominantly conservative House of Representatives blocked this, fearing that the two chambers would be too similar.
-Additionally, senators were expected to judge bills with more independence and distance from daily politics, as a "chambre de reflection", which was deemed impossible when they would be forced to campaign for direct election.
+Additionally, senators were expected to judge bills with more independence and distance from daily politics, as a chambre de reflection, which was deemed impossible when they would be forced to campaign for direct election.

-It was therefore decided that the Senate would henceforth be elected by the States-Provincial.
+It was therefore decided that the Senate would henceforth be elected by provincial councils.
 Its 39 seats were distributed among the provinces degressively proportional to population, and a third of its members would be elected for 9-year terms every three years using a majoritarian system.
 The position of the Senate and the criteria governing eligibility to stand for election were also among the changes.
 Monitoring the quality of legislation gradually came to be the main function of the Senate after 1848.